 Some contact lenses do not correct vision and are intended solely to change the appearance of the eye.
 These are sometimes called plano, zero-powered or non-corrective lenses.
 For example, they can temporarily change a brown-eyed person’s eye color to blue or make a person’s eyes look “weird” with Halloween themes.
 Even though decorative lenses don’t correct vision, they are still regulated by the FDA, just like corrective lenses.

-Our contact lens payients come to us from Salem, Beverly, Lowell, Danvers, Marblehead, Peabody, Swampscott and North Shore Boston in Essex County, MA.
+Our contact lens patients come to us from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 We provide the following products and services:

 For the finest selection of eyewear and contact lenses, call Banville Optical today at (978) 745-2774.
-You can schedule an appointment for an examination with an eye doctor or you can also fill out our online Request an Appointment form.
-We welcome all outside prescriptions, so if you have a current prescription for your glasses, we can fill that too!
+You can schedule an appointment by phone for an examination with an eye doctor or fill out our online Make an Appointment form.
+We welcome all outside prescriptions, so if you have a current prescription for your contacts, we can fill that too!